-Before they know it, they’re farming, without ever having created a business plan to succeed at farming.
+Before they know it they’re farming, without ever having created a business strategy to succeed with a farm business.
 A few years go by and they expand their flock of chickens.
-Their days are busy, pulling chicken tractors, cleaning eggs, seeding, planting and harvesting crops.
-Then they rush to a Saturday market to sell what they can, bring home what they can’t and keep doing the same thing.
+Their days are busy pulling chicken tractors, cleaning eggs, seeding, planting, and harvesting crops.
+Then they rush to a Saturday market to sell what they can, bring home what they can’t, and keep doing the same thing.

 And they learn a hard truth — if you build it, they WON’T come.

-Instead, you MUST attract them, and that’s called marketing.
+Instead, you MUST attract them.
+That’s called marketing.

 That’s a mistake, so don’t do it.

 If you want a hobby, that’s fine.
 That’s called a homestead, if anything, and you can look elsewhere for whatever income you want.

 But here’s the thing.
 If you want the farm to produce your income, it’s a business.
 So you must treat it as such, which leads me to rule #2.